Shibanuma-Lab/MD-framework-for-polyrotaxane-glass-structure-construction-and-mechanical-analysis/README.md

 ## Overview

 This repository provides a **comprehensive molecular dynamics (MD) framework** for the modelling, equilibration, and mechanical analysis of **polyrotaxane glass (PRG)**.

-To address this limitation, this repository provides a **unified and extensible MD workflow** that integrates:
+It provides a **unified and extensible MD workflow** that integrates:

 1. Molecular component generation
 2. Single-chain assembly